- What is the Skilled Worker Visa?

 - You have remained at the same company as when you were previously granted your work permit

 - You are still earning an ‘appropriate salary’

 Costs and fees

-The fees vary depending on what category you are applying for.
+The fees vary depending on where you are applying from and how long you plan to stay in the UK for.
 The current fees are as follows:

 It’s also important to consider other costs that you will incur when applying, these may include:

 - Biometric fee (to have your fingerprints and photo taken for your Biometric Residents Permit) – £19.20

 - Immigration Health Surcharge – unless on a Health and Care visa then you will be required to pay the health surcharge for access to the NHS, this costs £624 a year.

 To be eligible for the Skilled Worker Visa, you must be able to meet the minimum salary threshold for your role.
 You’ll usually need to be paid at least £25,600 per year, or the ‘going rate’ for your job, whichever is higher.